Skip to content

 Office Building Cleaning focuses on chemical safety, slip and fall prevention, and basic first aid.
 Elevator and stairwell safety may come up too.

 Industrial Cleaning requires confined space training, lockout/tagout procedures, and special PPE training.
-Some jobs need training for specific industrial hazards.
+Some jobs need training for specific industrial hazards, while residential cleaning just needs basic chemical safety and customer interaction protocols.

-Residential Cleaning just needs basic chemical safety and customer interaction protocols.
 Workers should know about ventilation and chemical mixing limits.

 Online and in-person training both count if they’re done right.
 Online courses give flexibility, while hands-on training helps with gear and procedures.